sstroemer/openmod-2025-benders/README.md

-The [Calliope](https://calliope.readthedocs.io/en/stable/) example model (`national_scale`) as well as the code interacting with the model are based on a development version of Calliope, available before the release of `v0.7.0`, using the [GitHub repository](https://github.com/calliope-project/calliope) at the state of comit `c2a7563953c6c415e54d02ba8aeae0db4be67079`.
+The [Calliope](https://calliope.readthedocs.io/en/stable/) example model (`national_scale`) as well as the code interacting with the model are based on a development version of Calliope, available before the release of `v0.7.0`, using the [GitHub repository](https://github.com/calliope-project/calliope) at the state of commit `c2a7563953c6c415e54d02ba8aeae0db4be67079`.

 Running this locally can be achieved, e.g., using `uv`: